-We bring together a group of established researchers in the field across the University, at the Western, Northern and Central precincts incorporating the School of Medicine, Nursing and Midwifery, Health Sciences and Public Health.
+We bring together a group of established researchers in the field across the University, at the Western, Northern and Central precincts incorporating the School of Medicine, Susan Wakil School of Nursing and Midwifery, School of Health Sciences and School of Public Health.

 In addition to research and clinical expertise, we are committed to establishing teaching and post-graduate research opportunities to train the next generation of researchers and clinicians responsible for the care of women and babies and the advancement of knowledge in the field.